Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 They usually fly from late May to early August and prefer areas with open, grassy fields and meadows.

-The caterpillars of this species feed on various grasses and sedges and are easily identified by the white stripes running along their green or yellow bodies.
+This species’ caterpillars feed on various grasses and sedges and are easily identified by the white stripes running along their green or yellow bodies.

 They overwinter as pupae in soil or litter near their host plants.
 This species is considered relatively common in Alabama and can be found in many areas.